mojaloop/contrib-pos-demo/README.md

   - Payer FSP will send response back to Mojaloop.
   - Response will be received by ATM Driver in OPEN API.
 This will be converted to ISO and is sent to ATM.
   - ATM will perform the actions as mentioned by the message.
 (Dispense and Print etc.)
-  -ATM Driver will generate a completion message and send to Payer FSP for a successful transaction.
+  - ATM Driver will generate a completion message and send to Payer FSP for a successful transaction.
 For unsuccessful transactions, the completion message won't be sent.

 ## Use Case: Merchant Initiated Merchant Payment Authorised on POS